Maharaja Lela-class frigate: Armament

 The Bofors 57 mm gun will be mounted in a stealth cupola similar to the ones mounted on the Swedish s.
 This frigate will also be equipped with two MSI DS30M 30 mm cannons as secondary guns.
-BHIC also announced the allocation of 16 Sylver VLS on the deck of the ship for surface-to-air missiles, though the missiles had yet been not contracted as of 2019.
-While the Naval Strike Missile (NSM) was not specifically mentioned in the contract, Kongsberg has received a Letter of Award worth approximately at LIMA 2015 from Boustead Naval Shipyard for the NSM.
+BHIC also announced the allocation of 16 Sylver VLS on the deck of the ship for surface-to-air missiles where the VL MICA has been selected for the role.
+While Kongsberg has received a Letter of Award worth approximately at LIMA 2015 from Boustead Naval Shipyard to supplied Naval Strike Missile (NSM).
 The delivery is to prepare for NSM anti-ship missiles onboard the upcoming RMN's LCS which will consist of the necessary fixed installations such as launchers, cables, electronics and integration to the combat management system SETIS to be provided by DCNS.
 For anti-submarine capabilities, it is confirmed that the ships will be equipped with two J+S fixed triple torpedo launchers.

+In March 2026, the Norwegian government banned the export of the NSM to Malaysia a few days before a scheduled delivery.
+The ban was announced to the public in May, after which Prime Minister Anwar Ibrahim expressed Malaysia's "objection" to his Norwegian counterpart Jonas Gahr Støre.
+On the same day, a special committee was set up by Defence Minister Mohamed Khaled Nordin to oversee legal action and compensation claims against Norway.
+A new missile system will also be sought for to replace the NSM.